28: Diatonic Function Analysis

 Next, we'll add diatonic function symbols.
 We'll use these symbols:

 Here's the example with the diatonic functions added:

 The diatonic functions have different tension levels, which means how at rest, or not at rest, that function feels.
 The tension levels range from the no-tension level, tonic (T), which sounds at rest, to the highest tension level, dominant (D), which "really wants to" return to the tonic.
 The way a chord progression moves between different tension levels creates that progression's tension story.
 Here's our example again, displayed as a tension-level graph so you can see the tension story's shape:

 Following the Roman symbols above from left to right, we can see that this example's basic tension story is:

 This particular story/shape is very, very common, but there are lots of variations and alternatives.
-To develop a feel for the effects of different tension stories, you should add diatonic function analysis to your Things to Practice list (Lesson 2: Teaching Yourself); make tension-level graphs for lots of different songs, make up tension stories from the graphs, and decide for yourself what you think the musical effects of different tension stories are.
+To develop a feel for the effects of different tension stories, you should include diatonic function analysis when you're analyzing songs (see Lesson 2: Practicing Songwriting).
+Make tension-level graphs for lots of different songs, make up tension stories from the graphs, and decide for yourself what you think the musical effects of different tension stories are.